Updated: Nov 18, 2021

 This app has been designed to be a form of natural and hormone-free contraceptive using fertility awareness principles.

-A screenshot of Orcha’s feedback on data privacy for Natural Cycles has been included below.
-Natural cycles received a score of 68.6% for the Android app and 68.4% for iOS version.
+Natural cycles received a score of 68.6% for the Android app and 68.4% for iOS version for data privacy.

 *Advice on how to protect your data can be found in the information resources section at the end of the article*